hagaramr2005/DSA-From-Scratch/01-Algorithm-Analysis/02-Space-Complexity.md

 What this means for us: **creating many short-lived objects in a tight loop is not "free" from a memory perspective**, even if each individual object is small.
 They accumulate in the Heap faster than the GC can collect them.
 Good algorithm design considers object creation, not just variable declaration.

+> 🧠 **Mental Model:** GC = a building superintendent who periodically walks every floor checking which apartments (objects) no longer have a lease (a reference) attached.
+No lease means the apartment gets cleared for the next tenant.
+The walk-through is not instant — it happens on its own schedule, which is why "unreachable" and "already freed" are not the same moment.

 ---

 ## What is Space Complexity?